kosshi-net/Quicksave-BD-plugin/README.md

 This is a plugin for BetterDiscord.

 ### What does it do?
-Adds a saving buttons to images.
+Adds saving buttons to images.
+These will download the images from their original urls and save them on disk.

 ![img](https://kosshi.fi/u/YiKB.png)
 ![img](https://kosshi.fi/u/7ktC.png)